 Current electronic commerce applications such as online auction systems are not trustworthy due to a lack of effective trust management mechanisms.
 A trustworthy online auction system requires a dynamic trust management module that can detect abnormal bidding activities in real-time, notify the involved users, and cancel the corresponding auction immediately.
-In this paper, we introduce a framework for agent-based trust management (ATM) in online auctions.
-The ATM module consists of different types of agents, e.g., the monitoring agent, the analysis agent and the security agent.
-Each monitoring agent is responsible for monitoring a bidder and detects any abnormal bidding behavior; while the analysis agent and the security agent can analyze state-based information and history information of a bidder, and make decisions on shill detection, respectively.
-We present the general framework for ATM and illustrate the communication protocol among various agents.
-Finally, we demonstrate our agent-based trust management approach for online auctions using a prototype ATM module developed on JADE.
+In this paper, we present a general framework for agent-based trust management (ATM) in online auctions.
+The ATM module consists of three types of agents, namely the monitoring agent, the analysis agent and the security agent.
+A monitoring agent can monitor a bidder and detect any abnormal bidding behavior; while the analysis agent and the security agent can analyze state-based information and history information of a bidder, and make decisions on shill detection, respectively.
+We illustrate the communication protocol among various agents, and demonstrate our agent-based trust management approach for online auctions using a prototype ATM module developed with JADE.